VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/custom-apps-development/vc-shell/Essentials/controls/VcImage.md

 ## Image API

-API empowers you to create dynamic and interactive card components to customize its appearance and behavior.
+API empowers you to create dynamic and interactive image components to customize its appearance and behavior.

 ## Basic Vue